 4. Every week there will be an opportunitiy for formative feedback through either dialogue in a forum with your teacher and peers OR a quiz.
 The quiz will help you review your learning and re-direct you to sources which may help you.
 The quizzes will also give you experience of the types of questions which will be examined in weeks 5 and 10.

-5. In weeks 5 and 10 there will be online examinations, there will be a revision quiz for .
+5. In weeks 5 and 10 there will be online examinations.
+There will be a revision quiz prior.
 Week 5 is a mid-term and week 10 is an end of unit examination.
 More details can be found below.

 6. This unit is worth 2 credits towards the Certificate in Business and Hospitality; the minimum pass percentage is 70%.
 Further details can be found in the specification.

 Unit General Information

 This unit aims to introduce learners to the basic principles of the communication process.
 Learners will discover that the collection and management of business information and the successful communication of that information within the organization is critical for everyone involved.

 Interpersonal skills have long been recognized as essential to personal and professional success.
 Many people’s careers have fallen apart because of a lack of communication skills.
 This course is designed to improve abilities to work and socialize with others.

 Learners in communication skills will study the basic principles of the communication process and identify its challenges.
 This course will explore several models of communication and discuss perception in various settings.
 It will also cover body language, verbal communication, and written communication for dealing with miscommunication and misunderstanding.